Geraldo Perdomo Player Props: Diamondbacks vs. Brewers

-Geraldo Perdomo and his .462 on-base percentage over his past 10 games (66 points higher than his season-long percentage), will be in action for the Arizona Diamondbacks versus the Milwaukee Brewers and Corbin Burnes on June 19 at 8:10 PM ET.
+On Tuesday, Geraldo Perdomo (.487 on-base percentage in past 10 games, 81 points above season-long percentage) and the Arizona Diamondbacks play the Milwaukee Brewers, whose starting pitcher will be Colin Rea.
+First pitch is at 8:10 PM ET.

-In his previous game he had a one-hit performance (1-for-4) against the Guardians.
+He strung together two hits (going 2-for-3 with a double) in his most recent appearance against the Brewers.

 Geraldo Perdomo Game Info & Props vs. the Brewers